The Scout looks at the form, fixtures and underlying data to determine the best options for managers’ forward lines in Fantasy Premier League.

 Meanwhile, the upcoming schedules for Watkins, Jackson and Isak highlight why any No Haaland squad should still have a premium spot up front, as it allows you to take advantage of favourable fixtures.

 Watkins, for example, has three home matches over the next four Gameweeks, against Crystal Palace, Brentford and Southampton.
-Jackson, meanwhile, faces two promoted clubs across the next three Gameweeks, visiting both Leicester City and Saints.
+Jackson, meanwhile, faces two promoted clubs across the next three Gameweeks, visiting both Leicester and Saints.

 Indeed, if you have no issues to deal with elsewhere in your squad, you could move from Jackson (Gameweeks 12-14) to Watkins (Gameweek 15) to Isak (Gameweeks 16-17) and face a promoted club in five of those six Gameweeks.